-Privacy Officers cultivate the four fundamental elements of trust in a health care environment: competence, reliability, care, and communication.
+Privacy Officers cultivate the four fundamental elements of trust in a healthcare environment: competence, reliability, integrity and communication.

 Not everyone sees the role of Privacy Officer in a positive light.
 Privacy Officers are sometimes seen as humourless enforcers or wet blankets telling everyone else what they can’t do.